awsdocs/aws-deepracer-developer-guide/doc_source/deepracer-reward-function-input.md

 **Range**: `[(0:len(object_locations)-1), (0:len(object_locations)-1]`

  The zero\-based indices of the two closest objects to the agent's current position of \(x, y\)\.
-First index refers to the closest object behind the agent, and second index refers to the closest object in front of the agent\.
-If there is only one object, both indices will be 0\.
+The first index refers to the closest object behind the agent, and the second index refers to the closest object in front of the agent\.
+If there is only one object, both indices are 0\.

 ## distance\_from\_center<a name="reward-function-input-distance_from_center"></a>